LiquidFenrir/MineSweeper3D/README.md

 ## Controls

+Press START at any time to exit.
+Press SELECT at any time to toggle the settings menu (look/move bindings, y-axis inversion, and look sensitivity).

 At first, you can use X to edit the width of the level, Y to edit the height of the level, and B to edit the percentage of bombs.
 A will select the play button, and another A press will launch the game!